ddrake/coeus-ngsolve/README.md

 ### Optional items

-If you need NGSolve special functions, you can install that package using the provided scripts.
+If you need NGSolve special functions, such as Bessel functions (fiberamp does), you can install that package using the provided scripts.

 If you need to use NGSolve's capabilities for splitting the mesh among